 By default, the web browser blocks:

-You do not have to ask for it or add any plugins or extensions to get this adblocker function.
+You do not have to add plugins or extensions to get ad-blocking functionality.
 They are just built into the Brave system.

 There is a drawback to this feature, though.
-On some pages, it can make your screen displays look unfinished.
+On some pages, it can make your screen displays look unfinished with blank spaces in parts of the page where the ads would be.

-3. Get Rewarded for Viewing Ads…If You Want
+4. Get Rewarded For Viewing Ads…If You Want

-The Brave Rewards program lets you earn tokens for viewing occasional ad notifications and sponsored billboard-like images on new tabs.
-The ads are based on your browsing behavior.
-Still, the browser does not share your personal data with anyone else the way other browsers do.
+The Brave Rewards program lets you earn by viewing occasional ad notifications and sponsored billboard-like images on new tabs.
+While the ads are based on your browsing behavior, the browser does not share your data.

 Instead of subjecting you to various online advertising networks, Brave rewards ad viewers by distributing a cryptocurrency called Basic Attention Tokens (BAT).
 The BAT token can be used to buy gift cards through the TAP Network for 100s of top brands like:

-BAT tokens can also be used to support content creators for their work.
+You can also use BAT tokens to support content creators for their work.
 The growing list of publishers that accept donations stands at more the 65,000.
 Among the most popular are

 - The Guardian